ViteStudio-Tech/UnrealEngineVite-Docs/Writerside/topics/GettingStarted/Migrating-From-UE5.md

 artists and content creators continue in a stock Epic Games Launcher install of 4.27, with content flowing one way.
 For that to work, the launcher-side users need the standalone [DDGI 1.1.5 plugin](https://github.com/GapingPixel/UE4-RTXGI-1.1.5-Latest-Official) so that lighting looks approximately right on their end.
+This is exactly what we do at Vite Studio, and has work so far with no issues for modeling, animation and sound design work.

-> Do not install the launcher DDGI plugin into a Vite project.
+> Do not use the launcher DDGI plugin into a Vite project.
 Vite already ships DDGI as part of the
-> engine, and the two will conflict.
+> engine, and the two will conflict. *DDGI in Vite is handled better than DDGI plugin for Launcher Version.
+> (Due to both Engine side/DDGI plugin Side changes)
 >
 {style="warning"}